muggy8/tensura-tl/v9/1_intermission_en.md

 Even Benimaru and Souei somehow agreed with me and just nodded without saying a thing.

-Because of that pressure, Myourmaille scratched his head and opened his mouth.
+Because of that pressure, Myourmiles scratched his head and opened his mouth.

 "Maybe it's just my overthinking, but many merchants that made several transactions for goods displayed in window shop are someone that I never know before.
 I'm confidence that I have good memory to remember people, I just think about this more.
 So I investigated about them a bit ―――"